 COVID-19 presents an opportunity for Victoria to reset and strategically define what our state should look like in 2050.
 There is a significant amount of government funding being directed towards Victoria’s economic and social recovery.
 In addition, as Australia emerges from the pandemic as one of the strongest economies in the world, there is significant private sector investment and talent looking to invest.
 It is up to us as a state to work out how best to leverage these opportunities.

-The first Reference Group meeting will be held on 17 March and there will be several meetings up until the last on 10 November.
-The Victoria Summit gala event, to celebrate launching the final Victoria Summit report, will be held on 2 December 2021.
-Two Victoria Summit Days will be held in May and August to gather data and insights.
+The first Reference Group meeting will be held on 17 March and there will be several meetings up until the last in early 2022.
+The Victoria Summit gala event, to celebrate launching the final Victoria Summit report, will be held in February 2022.
+Two Victoria Summit Days will be held in August and October 2021 to gather data and insights.
 In between, the Reference Group and Working Groups will meet regularly to define and refine the vison, pathways and actions.

 The Reference Group sets the framework and scope for all Summit activities and endorses the vision, pathways and actions, the working groups refine the vision, pathways and actions under specific thematic areas and the Victoria Summit Days collect data and insights.